MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup.md

 ## SYNOPSIS
 Update the properties of a targetDeviceGroup object for remoteDesktopSecurityConfiguration object on the servicePrincipal.
 You can configure a maximum of 10 target device groups for the remoteDesktopSecurityConfiguraiton object on the servicePrincipal.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup](/powershell/module/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup?view=graph-powershell-beta)

 ## SYNTAX